Carsten Stoll

 SIGGRAPH Asia, 2011

-We synthesize novel human performances by recombining motion segments from a multi-view video database.
-The approach creates character animations that were never actually performed, stitching captured clips together while maintaining visual coherence and realistic transitions between segments.
+We synthesize novel human performances by recombining motion segments from a multi-view video database, creating character animations that were never actually performed while maintaining visual coherence.

 Markerless motion capture of interacting characters using multi-view image segmentation